TAC-Tabletop-Adventure-Creator/foundryvtt-tac-importer/README.md

 To create a new release:

-1. Update the version number in both `src/module.json` and `package.json`
-2. Commit your changes
+1. Commit your changes
-3. Create and push a new version tag:
+2. Create and push a new version tag:
 ```shell
 git tag -a v1.0.0 -m "Release version 1.0.0"
 git push origin v1.0.0